jmcintosh24/Bitmap_Manipulator/README.md

 # Bitmap_Manipulator
 A simple bitmap manipulator that can perform various operations on a given bitmap.
 Worked on this project with a partner in a Data Structures class.
+Worked on this project with a partner in a Data Structures class.